rj45/starjay/docs/cpu_isa_manual.md

 This instruction is identical to `lw` on a 16-bit machine and implementations can trigger the same implementation for both instructions.

 It is illegal to load a half-word from an unaligned address (that is, the least significant bit of the address is not zero).
-Implementations may choose to raise an exception if this occurs.
+Implementations are expected to raise an exception if this occurs.

 ##### 3.6.4. `sh` - Store Halfword